 An Honors thesis project must be a minimum of six credits: typically, three credits of independent study (thesis research; must be converted to Honors) in the Fall semester of your senior year and three credits of UNIV 4697W Senior Thesis in the Spring semester.
 You should identify a thesis topic and a faculty supervisor no later than the second semester of your junior year.
 If you are in the sciences and are involved in laboratory research, you will probably begin your research even earlier.

 In consultation with your thesis supervisor, you will also need to identify a second reader.
+The second reader should be a faculty member from a discipline relevant to your thesis.
+Consult with your thesis supervisor about when to bring the second reader on board.

 Thesis Presentation and Submission